AngadSethi/vue-stream-markdown/docs/config/node-renderers.md

 - `node` - The parsed markdown node (typed according to the node type)
 - `markdownParser` - The `MarkdownParser` instance
 - `nodeRenderers` - The merged node renderers object
-- `indexKey` - A unique key for the node
+- `nodeKey` - A unique key for the node
 - `isDark` - Dark mode state

 ## Example: Custom Heading Renderer